 Midland has some of the most advantageous process for consumers when it comes to paid debt and your credit report.
+As of the time of this update on February 5, 2020, this information is still located on Midland Funding’s website.
 This is referred to as “Pay to Delete”, and here’s a summary of Midland Funding LLC’s policy at the time of this writing:

 For accounts Midland is already reporting on, Midland will stop credit reporting on accounts that are BOTH:

 - Paid in Full for less than full balance OR Paid in Full

 - More than 2 years old based on the time since the date of the delinquency.

 For accounts Midland has not yet started reporting on, Midland will not credit reporting on accounts that are BOTH:

 - Payments begin with Midland within 3 months of the mailing of Midland’s initial notice

 - Payments are made each calendar month after until account is Paid in Full less than full balance or Paid In Full.